OBF/bosc_materials/BOSC_review_process.md

 ### Bidding period

-Shortly after abstract submission closes, reviewers are given a chance  to ‘bid’ on abstracts (i.e., indicate whether they do or do not want to review specific abstracts).
+Shortly after abstract submission closes, reviewers are given a chance  to 'bid' on abstracts (i.e., indicate whether they do or do not want to review specific abstracts).
-A reviewer can say “Yes, I’d like to review this” to abstracts that may be, but aren’t limited to, work in one of their areas of expertise.
+A reviewer can say "Yes, I'd like to review this" to abstracts that may be, but aren't limited to, work in one of their areas of expertise.

-During the bidding process, reviewers can also indicate when they don’t have the right background or have potential conflicts of interest, such as prior work with the authors or competing interests.
+During the bidding process, reviewers can also indicate when they don't have the right background or have potential conflicts of interest, such as prior work with the authors or competing interests.

-It is not always possible for us to assign abstracts to reviewers who bid “yes”.
+It is not always possible for us to assign abstracts to reviewers who bid "yes".
 However, you will never be assigned to review an abstract for which you indicated a conflict.
-(In fact, if you mark an abstract as “conflict”, you will never be able to see the abstract again in EasyChair, so be careful!)
+(In fact, if you mark an abstract as "conflict", you will never be able to see the abstract again in EasyChair, so be careful!)

 ### Abstract assignments